NOSSDAV '21: Proceedings of the 31st ACM Workshop on Network and Operating Systems Support for Digital Audio and Video

 increasing the end-user Quality of Experience (QoE).
 But a study on how viewport patterns display similarities across different video content, and their potential

-has not yet been done.
+applications has not yet been done.
 In this paper, we present a comprehensive analysis of a dataset

 of 88 360° videos and propose a novel video categorization algorithm that is based